LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/more-forloops/README.md

 Here we have a "normal" loop, immediately preceeded by a typical, every-day variable declaration.

-So hopefully the unfamiliarity of that fancy `for-loop` no longer seems as scary.
+So hopefully the unfamiliarity of that fancy `for-loop` no longer seems as intimidating.

-But the fancy version provides a nice example of how to take advantage of the extremely flexible nature of `for-loops` and break out of the box of that vanilla version,
+But, as long as we are here, the fancy version does provide a nice example of how to take advantage of the extremely flexible nature of `for-loops` for those times when we want to break out of the box of that vanilla version,
 ```c
 for (int i = 0; i < someAmount; i++)
 ```
 This version does work fine most of the time, and is certainly very useful as a point of reference.
-But for those times when we want to be cute, the `for-loop` construct gives us a lot of options:
+But if we want to be cute, the `for-loop` construct gives us a lot of options:
 * You can initialize one variable, or more than one, or none.
 * Your condition can be anything, so long as it evaluates to `true` or `false`.
 * The modification step can be anything, not just `i++`.